lowg0d/OrbitLicenses/README.md

 pip install -r requirements.txt
 ```

-Following this you have go to "\OrbitLicense\bot\config" open config.json and change "token" to your aplication token
+Following this go to "\OrbitLicense\bot\config" open config.json and change "token" to your aplication token, you can also change any setting in the configuration